disqus/DISQUS-API-Recipes/mobile/swift-demo-social-login/README.md

 $ npm install
 $ node index.js

-port is  5000
-Your app is listening on port 5000
+Your app is listening at http://localhost:5000/
 ```
 3. Verify that the local server is running by going to http://localhost:5000/.